 Hopefully, you already have a clear picture of what your December email marketing campaigns will look like.
 But if you’re still looking to finalize your plans, don’t worry, because I’ve taken another deep-dive into the Drip swipe file to round up seven of the best December newsletter ideas…

-7 December Newsletter Ideas
+7 December Newsletter Ideas that Actually Work:

 - 1. Push your BFCM offers one last time